-c.
-Place Phase 2 embankment, dress and stabilize.
 Place final phase embankment, dress and stabilize.
 Overseed previously seeded areas as necessary.

-Note: Once the placement of fill has beaun the operation should be continuous from grubbing through the completion of and placement of topsoil (if required) grading and permanent seed and much.
-Any interruptions in the operation or completing the operation out of the seeding season will necessitate the application of temporary stabilization.
+Note: Once the placement of fill has begun the operation should be continuous from grubbing through the completion of and placement of topsoil (if required) grading and permanent seed and mulch.
+Any interruptions in the operation or completing